The Story of the Abandoned Princess: Summary

 A king is on a hunt, but loses his way in the forest, and cannot find his way home.
 He ventures deep into the woods, and suddenly a white bear comes out of the bushes.
-The king is afraid at first, but the bear begins to talk and assuages him he means no harm, and promises to help him out of the forest in exchange for the king's youngest daughter.
+The king is afraid at first, but the bear begins to talk and assuages him that he means no harm, and promises to help him out of the forest in exchange for the king's youngest daughter.
 The king agrees to his terms and is carried on the bear's back to his castle.
 Time passes, and the king hopes the bear has forgotten their deal, until a golden carriage appears on the road to the castle.
-The king tries to send his elder daughters to the bear, but the carriage does not move, and, reluctantly, sends the third princess to be with the bear.
+The king tries to send his elder daughters to the bear, but the carriage does not move, and, he reluctantly, sends the third princess to be with the bear.

 While the king and the queen mourn for their daughter, she is taken to a magnificent castle.
 Despite the luxury, she notices that the castle is devoid of life, and cries, thinking she will never be able to see her family again.
 That same night, the princess senses someone is in the bedchambers with her; the mysterious guest tells her he means no harm, and that the castle is hers, as long as she obeys and trusts him.
 They sleep together.
 The next morning, she wakes up and sees the white bear, and cries again, alone in the castle.

 For three years, they live together and she gives birth to two boys and a girl in three consecutive years, but each time, they are taken from her: the elder boy by a dog, the younger boy by a wolf, and the girl by a dragon.
 Fed up with the increased loneliness and losing her children, she asks the white bear to visit her family.
 The white bear allows it, but warns her to listen to her father, not her mother.
 Despite the warning, the princess visits her parents: the king advises her to be patient, while the queen gives her a flint to use at night.
 The princess returns and, after the third time, decides to light a candle at night to see her husband's face: he is a handsome prince, and a bearskin is folded on the floor near the bed.
 However, a drop of tallow falls on his chest.
 The prince wakes up and chastises his wife, saying that, if she waited, his curse would have been lifted, and now he must remain a bear.